 Of course, you should make sure you’re kayaking with a trained guide so they can keep you right, and if something goes wrong, they’ve got you sorted.

-If you’re new to kayaking trips, then choose a trip that’s a little tamer, that’s an overnight trip or that only lasts a few days.
+If you’re new to kayaking trips, then choose a trip that’s a little tamer.
+That’s an overnight kayaking trip, or a kayaking that only lasts a few days.
 This will give you the chance to see how your muscles cope with the strain of paddling over a longer period of time than you might be used to.
 You should also probably try and choose a trip that is more focused on travelling through and exploring beautiful environments and places in relatively calm water than a seven-day trip that demands technical skills, tackling rocky rivers and whitewater.

 There are whole ranges of kayaking trips on offer for every level – but to answer the question, yes, anyone with basic kayaking skills can take a trip.
 Just be sensible with your choice and build up to the tougher stuff, learning as you go.